evylang/evy/learn/pkg/learn/testdata/course1/unit1/cls/q-draw3.md

 ## Clear drawings

-Which program generates the following output?
+What does this program output?

 [question](draw/a.evy "evy:source")